EriCheww/ECE4191-R15/docs/operation.md

     - The Raspberry Pi is pre-configured to automatically connect to this hotspot.
     - Check your Mobile Hotspot device list.
 You should see **one connected device** corresponding to the Raspberry Pi.
     - If the Pi appears in the list, the network connection has been successfully established.
+> Refer to **Safety Manual → 5 Pre-Operation** for safe connection handling and tether management before powering the system.

 ---